lordmauve/wasabi2d/docs/scene.rst

     and do not need to be explicitly declared.

     Layers are drawn from back to front - lowest layer number to highest.

+.. attribute:: Scene.title

+    Get/set the caption for the window.

+.. attribute:: Scene.width

+    (read-only) The width of the scene in pixels.

+.. attribute:: Scene.height

+    (read-only) The height of the scene in pixels.

+.. attribute:: Scene.camera

+    (read-only) The Camera object used to render the scene.
+See :ref:`camera`.

 Coordinate system